sparna-git/Sparnatural/docs/Query-JSON-format.md

 - `distinct` : whether the `DISTINCT` SPARQL keyword should be added
 - `variables` : ordered list of ?-prefixed variables selected in the `WHERE` clause
-- `defaultLang` : the default language to use to filter the labels fetched automatically
 - `order` : e.g. `"order": { "expression": "?this", "sort": "asc" }`, or null if no order
 - `branches` : ordered list of query branches, each containing a "tree" of criteria under it